Advanced Tactical Laser: History

 There has been some fear that an airborne laser system could be used to attack targets which would usually be considered 'off-limits', due to the weapon's 'plausible deniability'.
 Since no such weapon has ever been observed before, its effects would be hard to identify, meaning that there would rarely be conclusive proof of a laser strike.
 On August 13, 2008 Boeing announced the first test firing of the "high-energy chemical laser" mounted in a Hercules transport plane.
 The test firing was controlled via the ATL beam control system, which acquired a ground target and fired as "directed by ATL's battle management system."
-The ATL weighs 12,000 pounds.
+The ATL weighs 12,000 pounds (5,443 kg).
 Boeing said that the laser hit a 3 by 3 foot target at Kirtland Air Force Base, New Mexico.

 According to a November 5, 2008 article there was a recent Air Force Scientific Advisory Board report stating "the Advanced Tactical Laser testbed has no operational utility."
 That does not mean it's not necessarily a good idea, but that it may need further development.
 The Air Force Research Laboratory continues to run tests and develop the platform.
 There is some discussion of converting to solid state lasers from the existing chemical lasers.
 Being much smaller and lighter, solid state lasers might be deployable on smaller platforms.
 The existing chemical laser platform is being used to develop more advanced control software and hardware and to reduce problems such as "jitter".

 On June 18, 2009 it was announced that the ATL was successfully fired in flight for the first time.
 The system was fired from a 46th Test Wing NC-130H aircraft while flying over White Sands Missile Range, successfully hitting a target board on the ground.

-Aug.
-30, 2009 Boeing and the U.S. Air Force "defeated" a ground target from the air with the Advanced Tactical Laser (ATL) aircraft.
+On August 30, 2009, Boeing and the U.S. Air Force "defeated" a ground target from the air with the ATL aircraft.

 The advanced tactical laser was discontinued after successful testing.